-In regard to energy-efficient HVAC installation in Cleveland, there’s fantastic news for homeowners this tax period.
+As far as energy-efficient HVAC installation in Cleveland, there’s great news for homeowners at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This can entitle you to reductions for energy-efficient home modifications, like updated heating and cooling units, water heaters and heat pumps.
+This can entitle you to credits for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.

 What Are the Eligibility Requirements?

-To be entitled for the incentive, the house must be the taxpayer’s primary house in the USA.
-The improvement must have a life of at least five years, with the original use beginning with the taxpayer.
+To become eligible for the reduction, the house must be the taxpayer’s primary house in the USA.
+The improvement must have a life of a minimum of five years, with the original use starting with the taxpayer.

-What Kinds of Changes are Considered High-Efficiency Updates?
+What Kinds of Changes are Eligible to be High-Efficiency Renovations?

 Usually, this tax reduction is equivalent to 10% of the expense of the following energy-saving improvements that meet particular ENERGY STAR® guidelines: